Cookies Policy for Axiom Translate

 Governing Law and Jurisdiction

-You may not access, download, use, or export information (including any software, products or services) contained on this Axiom Translate LLP website in violation of Bulgarian export laws or regulations, or in violation of any applicable laws or regulations.
+You may not access, download, use, or export information (including any software, products or services) contained on this Axiom Translate Ltd website in violation of Bulgarian export laws or regulations, or in violation of any applicable laws or regulations.

 DIGITAL MILLENNIUM COPYRIGHT ACT (“DMCA”)